-This article discusses backstroke swimming technique, and more specifically body position, body roll and head position.
+This article discusses some aspects of the swimming technique in backstroke, and more specifically body position, body roll, and head position.

 Having your hips and legs sink while swimming backstroke can have the following causes:

-Some coaches use the following backstroke drill to practice a neutral head position: their swimmers have to swim backstroke with a small bottle of water placed on their forehead.
+Some coaches use the following backstroke drill to practice a neutral head position: they have their swimmers swim backstroke with a small bottle of water placed on their forehead.